servian/hashiqube/consul-service-mesh/README.md

 Service Mesh Made Easy
 A distributed networking layer to connect, secure and observe services across any runtime platform and public or private cloud.

-Let's bring up HashiQube in some public clouds and see how we can connect them all together in a Service Mesh, we will also bring up Nomad with the countdash demo, fabio load balancer and http-echo service.
+Let's bring up HashiQube in some public clouds and see how we can connect them all together in a Service Mesh, we will also bring up Nomad with the countdash demo, fabio load balancer and http-echo service and Vault with raft storage backend.

-This demo will you Terraform to bring up the Multi Cloud.
+This demo we will use Terraform to bring up the Multi Cloud.

 ## Instructions
 * You need an SSH key pair configured on your laptop, you can create one with this command <br />